Duizel

 Duizel is a village in the municipality of Eersel in the province of North Brabant, the Netherlands.
 Duizel is part of the Acht Zaligheden (Eight Beatitudes), like Eersel, Knegsel, Steensel, Wintelre, Netersel, Hulsel and Reusel.

-The village was first mentioned before 1026 as Duselam, and named after a stream.
-The etymology is gentle flowing stream.
+The village was first mentioned before 1026 as Duselam, and named after a gentle flowing stream.
 Duizel is a road village which developed along the Kleine Beerze.

 The tower of the St John Church dates from the 15th century.
 The matching church was demolished in 1927.
 The St John's Birth Church was built in 1925 in basilica style.